kovrigo/eloquentjs/_intro/04-usage.md

 title: Usage
 ---

-The model is available to your own javascript from the `Eloquent` global.
+* The model is now available to your own javascript as a property of the `Eloquent` global.
-The API is largely the same as Laravel's Eloquent, aside from a [few key differences](comparison_of_laravel_eloquent_and_eloquentjs.html).
+* It shares the Eloquent API you already know.

 <div class="ui segment es5 sample">
+    <div class="ui right corner label"></div>
 {% highlight js %}
 var Post = Eloquent.Post;